 If you are struggling to find the room to practice your golf game, these lightweight golf balls are safe to use indoors.
 Each type of practice golf ball is made with safe materials, with foam and plastic being the most popular to use for weekend warriors.

 For fine tuning the short game, the alternative golf balls are wonderfully capable by providing a cheap way to increase your repetitions with limited space.
 Foam golf balls are great for bump and runs and shallow chip shots, while plastic golf balls are ideal for high shots that generate a ton of spin.
 From inside 40 yards, practice balls really shine for amateurs looking to improve.

-Things to Consider When Buying the Best Practice Golf Balls
+What to Look for When Buying Practice Golf Balls

 With the limited flight, the difference between foam and plastic are vast.
 The foam is denser on the club, while the plastic is lighter and less like hitting a normal ball.